rklogan/fontdiff/README.md

     --out out.pdf
 ```

-This seems to work on MacOS X and at least some Linux distros.
+This seems to work on MacOS X. If you want to support other platforms,
-Feel free to improve; pull requests welcome.
+please feel free to make the change.
+Pull requests are very welcome.